JialeCao001/PedSurvey/README.md

 ## From Handcrafted to Deep Features for Pedestrian Detection: A Survey

 - This project provides a paper list about pedestrian detection following the taxonomy in [our survey paper](https://arxiv.org/pdf/2010.00456.pdf).
+- This survey includes single-spectral pedestrian detection and multispectral pedestrian detection.
 - The performance of some methods on different datasets are shown in [Leaderboard](Comparison.md).
 - If you find a new paper about pedestrian detection, please feel free to contact us for adding it.